 Putting all together

-It’s normal if the build does not pass the first time.
-Configuring a CI system takes some time at the beginnin, but in exchange, you won’t have to worry about doing some repetitive tasks anymore.
+It's normal if the build does not pass the first time.
+Configuring a CI system takes some time in the beginning, but in exchange, you won't cope with repetitive tasks anymore.
 Check on Netlify why the build has failed, apply the fix, and try to build again!

 I sincerely hope that the automation of pull requests previews ensures that your docs always look perfect and saves you and your team some precious time.